nixworks/public/news/2010/03/15/README.md

 Exclusive: New research report highlights extensive use of civilians during Gaza op.

 ### [David Beckham flies to Finland to have surgery for a torn Achilles tendon, after the injury thwarts his attempt to become the first English footballer to play at four editions of the FIFA World Cup. ](/news/2010/03/15/david-beckham-flies-to-finland-to-have-surgery-for-a-torn-achilles-tendon-after-the-injury-thwarts-his-attempt-to-become-the-first-english.md)
-_Context: Achilles tendon, David Beckham, England national football team, Finland, World Cup, association football_
+_Context: Achilles tendon, David Beckham, England, Finland, World Cup, association football_

 ### [United States Senator Christopher Dodd submits a draft of a bill that would reform financial regulation, mostly in accord with the proposals of President Barack Obama's administration. ](/news/2010/03/15/united-states-senator-christopher-dodd-submits-a-draft-of-a-bill-that-would-reform-financial-regulation-mostly-in-accord-with-the-proposals.md)
 U.S. Senate BankingCommittee Chairman Christopher Dodd said on Tuesday thatCongress should not adjourn for its two-week Easter recess onMarch 26 without addressing financial reform.